EUROPE POWER-Spot prices fall on more supply, lower demand

-FRANKFURT, July 11 European prompt power prices fell on Tuesday as wind and thermal power supply increased, while cooler weather temporarily in parts of the region dented demand.
+FRANKFURT, July 11 (Reuters) - European prompt power prices fell on Tuesday as wind and thermal power supply increased, while cooler weather temporarily in parts of the region dented demand.

 * Traders said the trend was unlikely to last mid-term.